-The term "innovative banking" has become popular in recently. industry banking New development and delivery breakthroughs have been spurred by information technology in the banking and financial industries.
+The term "innovative banking" has become popular in the banking industry recently.
+New product development and delivery breakthroughs have been spurred by information technology in the banking and financial industries.
 They place a high priority on making their customers happy and satisfied.
 The banking business has established a variety of initiatives to provide better customer service with the use of contemporary technologies.
-When paper-based and labor-intensive processes are replaced computerized ones that reduce costs and increase productivity, online banking has emerged as an important strategic resource to help businesses increase their productivity and profitability.
+When paper-based and labor-intensive processes are replaced by computerized ones that reduce costs and increase productivity, online banking has emerged as an important strategic resource to help businesses increase their productivity and profitability.
 Product, process, and market innovation are boosted by the banking industry's challenging business climate.